 - ImpactJS - One of the very first 2D HTML5 game engines.

 Building HTML5 Games As Software Applications

-Third party tools have enabled HTML5 content to be built as stand-alone offline software applications.
-This means HTML5 can now be used to make games as Windows PC executables and mobile apps for offline play.
+Third party tools have enabled HTML5 games to be built as stand-alone offline software applications.
+This means HTML5 games can now be built as Windows PC executables and mobile apps for offline play.

 In fact some commercially released computer games have already been developed this way.

 Using this method does have the downside of performance not being up to par, when compared with game applications created using other technologies.

 Some of the tools that can be used to build HTML5 games as software applications are: